Graduate Program Coordinator Handbook

 Transfer from Part-Time to Full-Time

-The application for Transfer to Full-time Study form* is required for part-time graduate students who wish to transfer to full-time study, either permanently or temporarily.
+The application for Full-Time and Part-Time Transfer form* is required for part-time graduate students who wish to transfer to full-time study and full-time students who wish to transfer to part-time study, either permanently or temporarily.
 A Graduate Course Waiver Request form* and a new Funding form* are also required.

 Applications to transfer between part-time and full-time are time sensitive as the student may be charged a tuition penalty depending on when the application is received.
 The Graduate Refund Schedule can be found on the Student Financial Services website.
 To ensure the student is not penalized financially, the forms should be submitted no later than the 5th class day each semester.